autoqa2982/flexibleautmation/AutomationTestSuite/Readme.md

 3. Automation Test Class path
 4. Run Status

-util.DriverXMLGenerator is executed in order to get the run details from RunOrder sheet and generate TestNG run xml
+util.DriverXMLGenerator is a main class and needs to be  executed in order to get the run details from RunOrder sheet and generate TestNG run xml

 ```
 	<test name="Verify_Added_Amazon_Items_in_Cart">